hashgraph/hedera-services/docs/docker-quickstart.md

 # Docker quickstart

-To execute the integration and end-to-end tests of this repo a local hedera node need to be started.
+To execute the integration and end-to-end tests of this repo, a local hedera node needs to be started.

 We first discuss how to run a Hedera Services network on your local machine with Docker Compose.
 This consists of [sourcing](#sourcing-the-image)